-On those glorious evenings, the coven of artificers in the Behrlem region gathered together in the Teapot to break open the envelope that would reveal a disorderly flurry of loose sheets of paper, filled with dense scribblings and the most intricate drawings of myriad fine lines.
-Unveiling the secrets of some of the newest and most extravagant traptions people had come up with, things you might perhaps have dreamed of, but that were now birthed halfway into reality.
-Creatures of ingenuity and cooperation, the traptions beckoned you to feed and nourish them, to copy and multiply, to add and improve.
+On those glorious evenings, the coven of artificers in the Behrlem region gathered in the Teapot to break open an envelope that revealed a disorderly flurry of loose sheets, filled with dense scribblings and the most intricate drawings.
+These contained the secrets of the newest and most extravagant traptions people had come up with, things you might have dreamed of, but that were now birthed halfway into reality, needing only one last good idea to make it all happen.
+Creatures of ingenuity and cooperation, the traptions beckoned to be fed and nourished, copied and multiplied, improved and added to.

-Whenever a new specimen of the famed envelope arrived, the usual suspects gathered at the Teapot, looking over one another's shoulders to peruse and comment and inquire, and mostly to get excited no end about it all.
+And so the usual suspects huddled together, looking over one another's shoulders to peruse and comment and inquire, and mostly to get excited no end about it all.
 And sometimes, to come up with actual arrangements as to who would team up with whom to try it out, to replicate these newest flights of the imagination, and to contribute to them as best as they could.
 But whatever the productive output on those scores, there certainly always was a bounty of mouthwatering little delicacies, fragrant teas and excellent gossip.
 So Unleha had many happy memories of nights spent at the Teapot.

-It seemed only natural to hold her other gatherings here, too, in the run-up to the vote.
-You could be speak the main room for such occasions.
-The Teapot often hosted conversations and book circles, or theater groups and wisdom discernments and skillsharings.
-And of course, healers and farmers and various craftspeople were each having their own coven meetings, much like the artificers, each poring over the latest ideas and practices in their fields.
-The Teapot was, the owners prided themselves, a heart of wits in the Behrlem region, filled with as much life and spirits as the open rooms in the county house.
+It seemed only natural to hold her other gatherings here too, in the run-up to the vote.
+You could be speak the back room for such occasions.
+The Teapot often hosted conversations and book circles, or theater groups, wisdom discernments and skillsharings.
+And of course, healers and farmers and various craftspeople each had their own coven meetings, much like the artificers, to pore over the latest ideas and practices in their fields.
+The Teapot was, the owners prided themselves, the heart of wits in the Behrlem region, filled with as much life and spirits as the open rooms in the county house.

 Unleha let a long-suffering gaze travel over the faded tapestries full of unicorns and mysterious vines.
-The broad clay kang along the wall, inviting you to lounge on richly colored carpets and cushions.
+She regarded the chiseled brass around artful tea glasses and the colorful cushions inviting you to lounge on the broad clay kang along the wall.
 Unleha sighed inaudibly at the ornate lushness of just about everything in the room.

-But the number of people ambling in lifted her spirits, and as Unleha began to talk and banter with friends among the slowly growing crowd, the lively glow in her eyes knew no more complaints.
+But the number of people ambling in lifted her spirits, and as Unleha began to banter with friends in the growing crowd, she knew no more complaints.

-Amalai had edged closer to Verlem, bit by bit.
-She was so near him now that she could practically have touched him with an outstretched arm.
+Amalai had edged closer to Verlem bit by bit.
+She was so near him now that she could have reached over to touch his shoulder.

-The sun was low in the afternoon sky, giving a soft, glowing light.
-A few clouds drifted up above, long drawn-out stretches of hazy white beginning to show the first signs of color, just as the sky itself was paling on one end, and preparing to darken and blush at the other.
-It had been a warm day, and the soft breeze that took up every now and then still carried the remnants of heat and the scent of sunbathed flowers.
+The sun was low in the sky.
+A few clouds drifted up above, drawn-out stretches of hazy white beginning to show the first signs of color, just as the sky itself was paling on one end, and preparing to darken and blush at the other.
+It had been a warm day, and the soft breeze still carried the remnants of heat and the scent of sunbathed flowers.

-Amalai lay back on the grass.
-She looked up into the sky, feeling the earth beneath her, the massive weight of an enormous mountain, the timelessness of rock supporting her body.
-The high blades around her swayed softly.
-She whispered to them, inaudibly.
-Then she stretched out her arm, cautiously, toward Verlem.
+Amalai lay back on the grass to feel the firmness of earth beneath her, the timelessness of rock supporting her body.
+Long blades swayed softly around her.
+She whispered to them in an inaudible voice.
+And then, very cautiously, she stretched out an arm toward Verlem.

 She did not touch him.
-She reached out for him, but still left a little distance, allowing her hand to rest in a place a few fingers' width behind his back.
+She reached out for him, but still left a little distance, allowing her hand to rest just behind his back.